 Turn your run-down, wooden furniture into a pure work of art.
 Painting wood is easy to do, and makes your old pieces look new again!
 Your furniture will be flawless as your new accent piece, or even as the center of attention in your room.
-Our step-by-step instructions make it possible for anyone to repurpose their outdated wood furniture.
+Our step-by-step instructions make it possible for anyone to repurpose their outdated wood furniture or thrift store furniture find.

-Remove all hardware from the main piece.
+Remove all hardware from the main wood furniture piece.
 Fill in any holes with wood filler, then lightly sand all surfaces that will be painted.
 You can add furniture feet, if desired.

 After sanding, apply a stain-blocking primer to prevent the previous finish from showing through the new paint.
 Let the primer dry before applying any paint.